santhoshjanan/100daysOfCode/README.md

 ## Day 13 - 11-Apr-2020
 I continued my 10 days of Javascript challenge in HackerRank.
 Last few tasks were challenging.
 But pulled it off with a gold badge (first one in hacker rank).
 Now solving challenges in "Problem solving" challenges using javascript.

+## Day 14 - 12-Apr-2020

+Solved another challenge in HackerRank - Diagonal difference problem.
+Spent a lot of time in another challenge, 'Absolute difference' It passes most tests but times out on 3.
+Need to optimize the xode to handle huge arrays.